flyflytn/elbow/README.md

 your cap file that a host is using an ELB and it will detect the EC2 instances and deploy your app to each of them.

+Forked from terrorhawks/elbow, adapted to handle ALB (ELBv2) load balancers and aws-sdk v3

 ## Installation

 Add this line to your application's Gemfile: